dustinpfister/blog_posts/_posts/canvas-example-particles-search-destroy-and-spawn.md

 ### 2.5 - The public API

-The public API of the Particles module consists of tow methods one to create a state object, and another to update it.
+The public API of the Particles module consists of two methods one to create a state object, and another to update it.
+These are the only methods that I will be using outside of this module in my main.js file that will make use of this module along with my other modules that I worked out for this example.

 ```js
     // public API